1998 Winter Olympics: Organization

 Five months after the city was selected, the Nagano Olympic Organizing Committee (NAOC) was created.
 Eishiro Saito, Chairman of Japan Business Federation (Keidanren) was selected as president of the committee.
 There were four Vice Presidents: Goro Yoshimura, the Governor of Nagano Prefecture; Hironoshin Furuhashi, president of the Japanese Olympic Committee; Yoshiaki Tsutsumi, the president of the Ski Association of Japan; and Tasuku Tsukada, the Mayor of Nagano City.
 In addition, the Vice Minister of the Ministry of Home Affairs, Tadashi Tsuda, served as director-general.
 Tsuda was replaced by Makoto Kobayashi in 1993.

 The organizing committee recognized three goals for the games, which they referred to as "Games from the Heart": promote youth participation, coexistence with nature, create a festival with peace and friendship at its centre.
 To realize the first goal, a camp bringing together 217 young people from 51 countries was created, along with the program of "One school, one country" in Nagano Prefecture.
 This program organized cultural exchanges with other countries.
 In addition, more than 100,000 tickets were reserved for children.
 For the second point, the organizers attempted to minimize the impact on their nature and the local ecosystem.
 Regarding the third point, an international truce organized by the United Nations in 1997 was adopted during the games.

 In June 1998, four months after the Games, the NAOC presented a donation of US$1 million to the Olympic Museum in Lausanne.
 This value come of the revenue of tickets sales and another actions from the committee.
-In October of the same year, NAOC also donated the 3-D high vision theater system that was inside the Olympic Village to the Olympic Museum.
+In October of the same year, NAOC also donated the 3-D high vision theater and some structures that were used in Nagano Olympic Villages to the Olympic Museum.

 In February 1999, one year after the Games, the IOC awarded the Nagano the Olympic Cup, and presented the city a replica of the sculpture of stylized athletes raising the Olympic Flag by the Swiss artist Nag Arnoldi.